 Best Entrepreneurial Moment

 N: Alright.
 So I got a good one.
-When I was first starting my company, I had some revenue goals and we were working with one vendor at that time.
+When I was first starting my business, I had some revenue goals and we were working with one vendor at that time.
 And we were crushing it.
 We were exceeding all goals, everything was great.
 I have been working all year.
-My friends and I, and few of the owners of the company, some employees of the company, we booked a trip to Myrtle beach.
+My friends and I, and few of the owners of the business, some workers, we booked a trip to Myrtle beach.
 It was for spring break in college.
 We went there, we drove.
 It was an amazing road trip, had a fun first two days.
 We left a few people in charge of the business, everything was doing well.

 It was the first time in my life that I was making money without even working.
 And then, I got a call from one of my guys saying that our vendor who will go unnamed has decided to end their relationship with us effective in a week.
 And on top of that, later that night, I swear to you, the same day, my bookkeeper cold and said, Nathan, your tax return just got kicked back, someone had stolen your identity and has taken $40,000 from the government under your name.
 So, within the course of 24 hours, I had my identity, stolen, and I lost which at that time, my only revenue stream through Portlight